chicolucio/chicolucio.github.io/_pages/home.md

   overlay_filter: 0.60 # same as adding an opacity of 0.5 to a black background
 ---

-I'm a Data Scientist with solid experience in SQL, Python, machine learning, and data analysis.
-I specialize in building end-to-end data solutions — from acquisition and cleaning to modeling, evaluation, and deployment — with a strong focus on turning data into actionable insights.
+I'm a **Senior Data Scientist** with solid experience in Python, SQL, machine learning, and Generative AI.
+I specialize in building end-to-end data solutions — from big data processing and cleaning to modeling and deployment — with a strong focus on turning data into actionable insights.

 For a deeper dive into my career, view my [resume](about.md){:
 .btn .btn--info}